Upper Village

 A house that stood at the corner of Main and East Elm was moved to 45 Baker Street around 1890.

 In the mid-to-late 1870s, diagonally across from where the restaurant Salsa now is, was Jeremiah Mitchell's "Temperance House" tavern.
 Mitchell died in 1869, aged about 31.
-The inn's location later became the site of Wilfred W. Dunn's house, then, between 1959 and 1972, Norton's Texaco gas station.
+The inn's location later became the site of Wilfred W. Dunn's house, then, between 1959 and 1972, Norton's Texaco gas station, then, between 1973 and 1978, one by a man named Morin.
 It is now Latchstring Park.

 After his death in 1811, the family of Dr. William Parsons moved into a colonial home, built around 1790 by its first occupant, Ebenezer Corliss, where the single-storey building now stands at the corner of Main and West Elm Streets.
 The house was torn down in 1945; the existing building, at today's 366, has since been widened.
 It formerly housed Peck's pool hall, Harriman's IGA Foodliner, and Turner's Television sales and service business.

 Edgar Read Smith's grocery store, later that of Sam York, was located to the east of the Parsons residence.
 Bishops (better known as Goodies) was here in the 20th century.
 The building was erected in 1890; like the Parsons' residence, however, it is now gone.

 Adelaide Abbott's millinery shop, located to the east of York's.

 The building that housed George H. Jefferd's harness shop (today's 358 Main Street) was built in 1890.
 Isaac Johnson's barbershop was located above Jefferd's.
 Set back, behind number 358, is 350.
 It dates to 1890.

 At today's 356 Main Street was a barber shop called Quick Cut Charlie.

 The post office opened in May 1882.
 Its first postmistress was W. L. Haskell, followed by Joseph Raynes in 1886.
 He remained in the position for 28 years, leaving the post in 1914 to Beecher True Lane.
 Anna Tibbetts Douglass followed in 1919.
 This branch was closed in 1928, and a village carrier system began at the central office.